froec/BQonRDM/README.md

 # Bayesian Quadrature on Riemannian Data Manifolds

+Repository for the paper "Bayesian Quadrature on Riemannian Data Manifolds" (ICML 2021).
+See https://proceedings.mlr.press/v139/frohlich21a/frohlich21a.pdf

 This code includes the core of the LAND mixture model (geodesic methods + optimization + quadrature) and a Bayesian quadrature (BQ) implementation based on the ''bayesquad'' library (see bayesquad/LICENSE).
 A small demo is included in the file demo.py, which shows how to fit a LAND mixture using MC or BQ.